AntonSobrinoLopez/AntonSobrinoLopez/README.md

 I am graduated at It Academy as Data Science

-I am looking for a job realted with Data
+I have just finished a course of PROGRAMMING WITH OBJECT-ORIENTED LANGUAGES AND RELATIONAL DATABASES in INKOR